sallywag/rr-qa-automation-assignment/README.rst

 9. Custom waits to remove generic timeouts (like I have in the open_new_account method of the OpenAccountPage class).

+10. Transaction date range should be based off of the servers time zone.

-10. General improvments could include support for multiple browsers, headless test running, improved logging, etc.
+11. General improvments could include support for multiple browsers, headless test running, improved logging, etc.

 CI/CD
 -----